 Experts agree that children’s academic success is directly related to their health.
 When children are healthy, they attend class regularly and perform better in school, preparing them for a productive future.

-More than 20% of West Virginia’s public school children require regular and ongoing health services during the day.
-School-based health centers ensure that students’ health care needs are met and that barriers to learning are reduced.
-They are on-site, primary care clinics that provide both preventive and primary care to students to meet their health needs.
-They bring counseling, health education, and dental services to children and adolescents where they are much of the day – in school.
-They have reception areas, exam rooms, and labs and are usually staffed by a receptionist, a nurse, and nurse practitioner or a physician’s assistant under the supervision of a doctor.
+Many of West Virginia’s school children require regular and ongoing health services during the day.
+School-based health centers were established to ensure that students’ health care needs are met and that barriers to learning are reduced.
+These centers are on-site, primary care clinics that provide both preventive and primary medical care, behavioral health services, health education, and dental care to children and adolescents where they are much of the day – in school.
+Clinics have reception areas, exam rooms, and labs and are usually staffed by a receptionist, a nurse, a nurse practitioner or a physician’s assistant under the supervision of a doctor.

-Since the Foundation’s commitment to the school-based health effort, a number of state level activities have converged to bring school-based health centers to the attention of many state agencies.
+Since 2001 the Sisters of St. Joseph Health and Wellness Foundation has committed the majority of its available funding to the school-based health initiative.
+West Virginia has more than doubled the amount of school-based health centers since 2000.
+There are approximately 146 school-based health centers in West Virginia.
 As a partner in all of these efforts, the Sisters of St. Joseph Health and Wellness Foundation is having a positive impact on the school-based health movement in West Virginia.

 Learn More …